Welcome Doctoral (PhD) Students

 The GAP Handbook is a compilation of university policies and other information related to the academic progress of Stanford graduate students.

 Policies & Planning information is found on Stanford's Vice Provost for Graduate Education (VPGE) Office.

 As an EE student, you benefit from being part of an active—yet still close knit—student body.
 Our EE students have frequent social gatherings and club activities.
 For EE-specific student groups, visit our Student Organizations page.

 For other information about graduate life on campus, visit the Stanford Graduate Life Office site.

 Gateway for New Graduate Students is a Stanford resource with plenty of information on topics from health to housing.

 Once you're ready to transition from graduate studies to the next phase of your career – as an entrepreneur or engineer, in academia or industry – Stanford can help.

-For a list of EE-specific career resources, including a link to the Stanford BEAM, visit our Career Resources page.
+For a list of EE-specific career resources visit EE's Career Resources page.
 Additional Stanford career resources can be found on the BEAM: Bridging Education, Ambition & Meaningful Work pages.

 COVID-19 has changed many things.
 Stanford University has created a website to help new, returning, and professional degree graduate students with health alerts and other information: Grad Updates.Stanford.edu